 Color choices are limited and conservative, but complimentary to most styles.

-To get the real story and in-depth comparisons go to:
+Get the real story and in-depth comparisons of Granite, Quartz & Corian at: